-Action # RDN Resource Requirements Brief Description What's Involved Lead Department AAP Priority 1.2.d 2 Distribute information regarding farm waste composting and the availability of local compost to farms that need to improve soil structure. facilities.
-Planning/Solid Waste Services Low 5.3.a 3 Work with member municipalities to identify a location for a composting facility that would accept compostable wastes (plant material, manure, fish wastes) from farms and aquaculture operations.
-Meet with the farmers and aquaculture operators to determine needs.
-Based on findings proceed with next steps.
-Solid Waste Services High 5.3.b 3 Investigate opportunities to connect regional composting and zero waste initiatives with the current nutrient cycling (composting) needs of farmers and aquaculture operators so that excess waste can be made available to those in need of extra nutrients.
+Action # RDN Resource Brief Description What's Involved Lead Department AAP Priority 1.2.d Requirements 2 Distribute information regarding farm waste composting and the availability of local compost to farms that need to improve soil structure.
+Compile information on nutrient needs and the rationale for shared composting facilities.
+Planning/Solid Waste Services Low 5.3.a 3 Work with member municipalities to identify a location for a composting facility that would accept compostable wastes (plant material, manure, fish wastes) from farms and aquaculture operations. , Solid Waste Services High 5.3.b 3 Investigate opportunities to connect regional composting and zero waste initiatives with the current nutrient cycling (composting) needs of farmers and aquaculture operators so that excess waste can be made available to those in need of extra nutrients.
 Identify any regulatory Write an RFP and Hire a consultant to conduct a study.
 Coordinate the project and present the results to the Board and Member Municipalities.
 Solid Waste Services High